-Policy 5.1 - Expand Sedona's mix of housing types to meet the needs of a diverse and vibrant community.
+► Strategy 5.1 - Expand Sedona's mix of housing types to meet the needs of a diverse and vibrant community.

 A complete and thriving community is made up of people at different stages in life - singles, couples, families, and seniors - who want housing options that suit their lifestyle, circumstances, and budget.
-Examples of alternatives are cottages, duplexes, triplexes, age-in-place housing, and accessory dwelling units (ADU).
+Examples of alternatives are cottages, duplexes, triplexes, and age-in-place units.

-Policy 5.2 - Encourage redevelopment of the commercial corridors to include a mix of uses, including multi-family housing.
+► Strategy 5.2 - Encourage redevelopment of the commercial corridors to include a mix of uses, including multi-family housing.